steveculshaw/templesandtombs/README.md

 Frank and Sam descend ok, but disaster strikes when Hendrick has an accident ... <br>
 And even worse, he's brought down the rope, leaving Charlie stranded on the top of the wall.<br>
-Charlie yells to "meet me in Cairo", and turns to face the attackers with the fake feather
+Charlie yells to "meet me in Alexandria", and turns to face the attackers with the fake feather

 ### 17th November

+Frank, Hendricks and Sam are stood at the bottom on a narrow ledge ... leaving Charlie is stuck on the top of the fort.

+The three head down to the boat, gesticulating with the captain to leave now !
+And the boat heads towards Naxos, and the mail plane ...

+Meanwhile Charlie tries to negotiate with the French ...

+They demand the "english agent" come out, and Asrah steps out.<br>
+She is taken away be the French agents ... and hear them moaning about the feather being a fake

+*... return to Alexandria and the party reunites ...*

+Head down the Nile to Luxor, and meet up with Professor Henri in his office.<br>
+Stepping in to his office, and are ambushed by two brit's with guns.<br>
+Henri apologies, and a third man comes in and goes to take Henri's seat.<br>
+Hendrick's dodges out of the room, barges into a third agent, dodges past him, out into the main body of the museum.<br>